datawire/ambassador-docs/docs/emissary/pre-release/topics/running/services/auth-service.md

     code: 403
   failure_mode_allow: false

-  # proto: grpc only, ony v3 is supported and other versions will be ignored
+  # proto: grpc only, default is v2.
+If upgrading from 2.x then you must set this to v3.
   protocol_version: v3

   # proto: http only